 The ability to feel ‘present’ near these garments in all their appeal is a “game-changer”, said Moin Roberts-Islam (Technology Development Manager at FIA).
 “It’s a very visceral and powerful method of communicating with an audience.”

 In her Forbes article, Baron recognized a core subtlety of the show that can be captured where the ‘self’ meets the ‘synthetic’.
 She perceived the show as a mastery of “the ‘human tech interlace’ – a cohesive blend of the self and the synthetic to elicit a more compelling, intimate and personal brand experience”.
-Needless to say, she indulged in all of MoRs social affordances - the avatar generated shadows, the sound design emulating small huddles and parting of way; floating to seek “connection amid the decreed anonymity”.
+Needless to say, she indulged in all of MoRs social affordances - the avatar generated shadows, the sound design emulating small huddles and the parting of ways; floating to seek “connection amid the decreed anonymity”.
 Such submergence made the live event feel like a near-real brush with bodies, and perhaps with fabric in a new media fabrication.

 So, here's to a virtual all-season fashion collection.
 The experiences shall remain in the MOR for the next twelve months for the perusal of visitors - with several embodied tangibilities as new realities for us to don.